GramAddict/docs/termux.md

 ## Step 2: Install gramAddict

-This procudure is slow use -vvv in pip if you want to see if everything istalling allright
+This procedure is slow use -vvv in pip if you want to see if everything installing alright

     git clone https://github.com/patbengr/bot.git gramaddict